-Your best bet would be to re-list them on the SeatGeek Marketplace once the event is rescheduled.
+Your best bet would be to re-list your tickets on the SeatGeek Marketplace once the event is rescheduled.
 Click here for more information on how.

-If you choose a promo code instead of a refund, it will be applied to your SeatGeek account instantly.
+If you choose a promo credit instead of a refund, it will be applied to your SeatGeek account within 24 hours.
 Click here for information about filtering for promo-eligible listings.

 When does the promo code expire?